alleyinteractive/rewrite-testing/readme.txt

 Contributors: mboynes, johnbillion, alleyinteractive
 Tags: permalinks, rewrite rules, tests, testing Requires at least: 3.9
-Tested up to: 4.3
+Tested up to: 6.2
-Stable tag: 1.0.0
+Stable tag: 1.1.0

-Unit test your rewrite rules from the WordPress Admin or Debug Bar.
+Unit test your rewrite rules from the WordPress admin, from Query Monitor, or from Debug Bar.

 == Description ==